Content marketing is an overused marketing buzzword. And many people have a fuzzy idea of what it actually means in 2019.

-With these user-friendly tools and ready-made templates on hand, it levels the playing field for those who doesn’t have the natural eye for design.
+With these user-friendly tools and ready-made templates on hand, it levels the playing field for those who don't have the natural eye for design.

 Videos tell a million words

-If a picture is worth a thousand words, well – then videos tell 1.8 million words.
-How the calculation work out:
+If a picture is worth a thousand words, well - then videos tell 1.8 million words.
+How the calculation works out:

 1 picture = 1,000 words